NishalNT/NewsApp-Android/README.md

    ```
 2. Open the project in Android Studio:

   + Open Android Studio
   + Select Open an existing Android Studio project
   + Navigate to the cloned repository directory and select it

 3. Get an API Key:

-This app uses the NewsAPI to fetch news articles.
+  + This app uses the NewsAPI to fetch news articles.
 You will need an API key from `[https://newsapi.org](https://newsapi.org/)`.

   + Sign up on NewsAPI and get your API key.
 4. Add the API Key to the project:
   + Open `util/Constants` and add the `api_key`

 5. Run the app:

   + Connect your Android device or start an emulator
   + Click on the `Run` button in Android Studio
 ## Usage1
 1. Home Screen:

   + Displays the latest news articles in a list.
   + Click on any article to view its details.
 2. Article Detail:

   + Displays the full content of the selected news article.
 3. Search:

   + Use the search bar to find news articles based on keywords.
 ## Architecture
-The app follows the MVVM (Model-View-ViewModel) architecture pattern to ensure a clean separation of concerns and to make the code more maintainable.
+ +The app follows the MVVM (Model-View-ViewModel) architecture pattern to ensure a clean separation of concerns and to make the code more maintainable.

    + Model:

      + Represents the data layer of the application.
 It includes data classes and repository classes that handle data operations.
    + View:

      + Represents the UI layer of the application.
 It includes Activities and Fragments that display data to the user.
    + ViewModel:

      +Acts as a bridge between the Model and the View.
 It holds the data and business logic, exposing it to the View.
 ## Libraries Used
 + Retrofit: For network calls to fetch news data from the API
 + Glide: For image loading and caching